How people view platforms and the digital public sphere in eight countries

-- Listen to our new podcast series
+- Listen to our podcast about the findings

 Next year’s edition will be the last one led by Nic Newman, who launched the report in 2012.
 Here’s what the role requires and how to apply.